SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 When all the infra is up and running, perform the following steps:

-1. Open a browser on your host
+1. Open a browser on your machine.

 2. Navigate to `http://192.168.42.42`.
 You will reach one of the two nodes.
 Let's assume it is `s1` but in your case, it could be `s2` as the balancing strategy is roundrobin.

 3. Refresh the page.
-You should get the same result except that the views counter is incremented.
+You should get the same result except that the `sessionViews` counter is incremented.

-4. Refresh multiple times the page and verify that you continue to reach the same node and see the sessionViews counter increased.
+4. Refresh multiple times the page and verify that you continue to reach the same node and see the `sessionViews` counter increased.

-5. In a different tab, open `http://192.168.42.42:1936` and take a look.
+5. In a different tab, open HAProxy's statistics report page at `http://192.168.42.42:1936` and take a look.
 You should have something similar to the following screenshot.